Point in time restore

 When you do a restore of your transaction log, SQL Server will cover once more all of the transactions that are in the transaction log and will roll back or roll forward all of the transactions that it will need in order to get to a usable state it was at the time you specified.

-All transactions have a specific number by which they are identified, LSN which stands for logical sequence number and a timestamp in order to uniquely identify each transaction both in time and in order of execution.
+All transactions have a specific number by which they are identified, LSN which stands for the logical sequence number, and a timestamp in order to uniquely identify each transaction both in time and in order of execution.
 This will obviously help you when you want to restore to a specific point in time, so SQL Server will know at what transaction to stop when doing a restore to a specific time.

 But, be aware that if your database is under the BULK-LOGGED model for recovery and there is a minimally logged transaction, like a bulk insert, in the log then you will not be able to make a point in time restore using that log file.